5 amazing health benefits of yin yoga (and why you should make time for it right now)

 She specialises in offering online courses and memberships for mothers of young children and young families.
 She has a gentle approach to teaching yoga and her classes are always infused with mindfulness, reminding people to slow down and come back to the present moment.
 Her mission is to inspire and motivate other mums to start incorporating yoga & mindfulness into their daily self-care ritual.

 She is a creator of Mindful Mama Membership, the online membership for mothers who aspire to embrace daily practice of yoga, mindfulness & Ayurveda.
-This is the only place where she can offer you ongoing support.
-The enrolment is currently CLOSED but you can find some details by clicking here;
+This is the only place where you can receive ongoing support from her.
+The enrolment is open a few times a year but you can find out more details by clicking HERE.